Introduction

 Return community ID, size, and first 10 actor names as sample

 Imagine that two actors had never met, but through a two-hop relationship, they are both connected to the same densely connected group of actors.
-In this case, they may be considered part of the same group.
+They may be considered part of the same group if:

 For example, you likely got 'Tim Allen' and 'Al Pacino' in your top results.
 But they have never starred in a movie together.